ducduyando/Adventure-Time/README.md

 - Code: Coded on CLion with C++, SDL3 main, image and mixer with some help of Chat GPT and few setting-up instruction videos on Youtube
 - Sprites: Adventure Time Finn sprite, background on itch.io while the rest of them were drawn base on Finn with Aseprite
+- Soundtracks and SFXs: The soundtracks included "Come along with me" and "Chip dip triple hips are flip" in 8-bit version, and the rest of the them from retro arcade games SFXs which I found on Youtube and remastered with Bandlab
 - Idea and guidance: From some of my friends and tutors who help me improve my code, graphics and idea